-Note that the use of standard AGM and GEL batteries is not recommended for installations configured to fully cycle the battery every day.
+Note that the use of standard AGM and GEL batteries is not recommended for installations designed to cycle the battery bank every day.

 In most situations, it is not necessary to install a battery monitor:

-The only situation where an external battery monitor is necessary is for systems that have additional sources of power, for example a DC wind generator, and that are have a battery type with no built-in battery monitor.
-For example lead batteries, or Victron 12.8V lithium batteries.
+The only situation where an external battery monitor is required is when a system using a no-monitor battery type also has additional power sources: for example a DC wind generator.
+(No monitor battery types include lead batteries, for example, or Victron 12.8V lithium batteries.)

-When using Grid-tie PV Inverters, it is recommended to visualize its power on the CCGX.
+When using Grid-tie PV Inverters we recommend monitoring is performed using the CCGX.
 See CCGX manual for the options.

 ESS can work with either an MPPT Solar Charger or a grid-tie inverter, and a mix of both.

-When the majority of the energy consumption takes place during the day, the best example is an office with air-conditioning, a grid-tie inverter will be more efficient.
-After (very efficient) conversion to AC, the PV energy is used directly by the air-condition.
+When most of the energy consumption takes place during the day - say in an office with air-conditioning - a grid-tie inverter will be more efficient.
+After (very efficient) conversion to AC, the PV energy is used directly by the air-conditioning unit.

-Consider using an MPPT Solar Charger, or otherwise a Fronius PV Inverter and then use the Zero feed-in function.
+In the case of 'no Feed-in' consider using an MPPT Solar Charger - or otherwise a Fronius PV Inverter, and then use the Zero Feed-in function.
 This will lead to a much more stable system.

-The rules around feed-in differ all around the world:
+The rules around Feed-in differ all around the world.
+In various countries:

-Feed-in of PV connected via an MPPT Solar Charger can be enabled and disabled in the Energy Storage Systems menu in the CCGX.
-Note that when disabled, the PV power will still be used to power AC loads.
+Feed-in of PV power via an MPPT Solar Charger can be enabled or disabled in the Energy Storage Systems menu on the CCGX.
+Note that when disabled, the PV power will still be available to power AC loads.

-When using an MPPT Solar Charger, feed-in can be enabled and disabled from the settings menu on the CCGX.
+Feed-in of PV power via an MPPT Solar Charger can be enabled or disabled in the Energy Storage Systems menu on the CCGX.

-All Victron MPPT solar chargers can be used: both the models with a VE.Direct comm. port as well as the models with a VE.Can comm. port.
+All Victron MPPT solar chargers can be used: both the models with a VE.Direct port as well as the models with a VE.Can port.

 There are two options when connecting the grid-tie inverter:

-When connected on the AC out, the factor 1.0 rule needs to be adhered to.
+When connected on the AC out, the factor 1.0 rule must be adhered to.
 There are no exceptions to this.
-So, also use the factor 1.0 rule in countries where the utility grid rarely fails.
-And also use it when connecting a Fronius grid-tie inverter on the AC out, and using zero feed-in.
+Also use the factor 1.0 rule in countries where the utility grid rarely fails; and also when connecting a Fronius grid-tie inverter on the AC out, and employing 'Zero feed-in'.

-In a grid-parallel system, the battery size is dictated
+In a grid-parallel system, the size of the battery bank has these effects:

 In a backup system, the battery size is calculated by the required autonomy during a mains failure.